-Currently, an Application Function that solicits the 5GS for Member UE Selection Assistance, cannot consider UE’s Energy Saving Indicator as part of the filtering information.
+Currently, an Application Function may request energy consumption information as a factor when determining whether to include UEs in a AIML operation, however when the AF solicits 5GS for Member UE Selection Assistance, cannot consider UE’s Energy Saving Indicator as part of the filtering information.

 An AF may want the NEF to assist with Member UE Selection by selecting only the UEs that do not have an Energy Saving Indicator or only UEs that have a certain value Energy Savings Indicator.
 For example, the AF my want to filter out UEs who have no Energy Savings Indicator in their subscription when selecting UEs for operations that involve AIML traffic.